LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 1. we created a sample pipeline with a source and sink
 2. We added a new processor that converts incoming events to python dictionary
-3. we created a custom processor that adds a information about czech currency to the incoming event and passes it to sink .
+3. we created a custom processor that adds a information about Japanese currency to the incoming event and passes it to sink .

 Next steps
 ^^^^^^^^^^